cnr-ibba/SMARTER-database/docs/data-import.rst

 Adding breeds to the database
 -----------------------------

-Before upload samples into SMARTER-database, you have to register the breed first:
+Before upload samples into SMARTER-database, you have to register a :py:class:`Breed <src.features.smarterdb.Breed>` first:
 If the dataset have one or few breeds, you could define a new breed object by calling :ref:`add_breed.py <add_breed>` like this: